 Pipelayers are specialized construction workers who are typically among the first workers engaged in new construction.
 They are tasked with digging trenches and slots in the ground and dropping in pipe that will connect houses and businesses in new construction to water and sewer main lines.
 In projects that involve large areas like new subdivisions or business parks, pipelayers also help install storm drains and drainage pipes that carry away excess ground water.
 Pipelayers also work in the ene…Read more

-Check slopes for conformance to requirements, using levels or lasers.
+- Check slopes for conformance to requirements, using levels or lasers.

-Align and position pipes to prepare them for sealing.
+- Align and position pipes to prepare them for sealing.

 Job Satisfaction for Pipelayer